TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 Our challenge began with motor control issues while running TWIP.
 Sometimes the robot responded perfectly, but more often than not, the motors behaved erratically, with noticeable jittering.

-- Quality of Service (QoS) settings
-- Network congestion and the concept of batching

 ### Quality of Service (QoS) and Network Congestion

 Micro-ROS introduces Quality of Service (QoS) settings to manage message delivery and buffering.
 The History Depth option allows storing the last N (specified constant) messages.
 The